adaptive-democracy/hopeful-path/book:next/theory/toward-verified-foundations.md

 ---

-Hi there!
 A little while ago I came up with an idea called Persistent Voting, where a vote is conducted not as a discrete event with a deadline but as a continuous process where voters could change their votes at any time and candidates could enter or exit an election at any time.
 I've since evolved the idea into a new mode of societal coordination I call Persistent Democracy, and I'm very excited about its potential to massively improve the efficiency and fairness of democratic societies.
 I intend to very soon begin experimenting with it in private organizations like a democratically controlled political party and a consumer cooperative.
 Feel free to read about the details here:

 [Persistent Democracy](https://github.com/blainehansen/hopeful-pathway/blob/main/book:next/02.persistent-democracy.md)